Azure/azure-ai-cli/src/ai/.x/templates/sk-chat-with-agents-cs/.ai/prompt.md

 ---

 Task you must perform:
+1. Read and understand the structure of `Program.cs`; you won't be making massive modifications to it.
 1. Please update the `Program.cs` file with the required changes.
 Do it now.
 2. Verify that the code compiles and runs without errors.
 Do it now.
 3. If the scenario involves adding new agents, ensure you: